 - Train shipping department personnel in roles or responsibilities regarding global logistics strategies.

-Qualities of a Logistics Manager
+What a Logistics Manager Should Know

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.